 Technical SEO might seem daunting, but don’t be discouraged.
 Start by tackling the most critical issues on this checklist.
 Many optimizations can be done yourself or with readily available tools.
 If you need expert assistance, consider hiring an SEO professional to maximize your website’s potential.

 Remember, technical SEO is an ongoing process.
-Search engine algorithms constantly evolve, so staying updated and making necessary adjustments is crucial.
-By prioritizing technical SEO in 2024, you’re laying a solid foundation for your website’s visibility and growth.
+Search engine algorithms constantly evolve, so staying up to date and making necessary adjustments is crucial.
+By prioritizing technical SEO in 2026, you’re laying a solid foundation for your website’s visibility and growth.
 Take advantage of the opportunity to attract more customers and achieve your business goals!

 Your Next Steps

 Look, you’re busy running a business.
-Technical SEO might seem like a lot to handle, but take it one step at a time.
+Technical SEO might seem overwhelming, but take it one step at a time.
 Start with the items that are easiest to tackle.
 Many free tools and resources are out there to help you along the way.

 And if you’re feeling overwhelmed, feel free to contact a professional.
 Online Marketing Standard is here to help small business owners just like you!
 We’re experts in the technical side of SEO and can help you get your website on the right track to attract more customers and grow your business.